claritylab/lucida/README.md

 ### IMM system (OpenCV)

-1) see README under SIRIUS_ROOT/vision for installation and compilation
+1) see README under SIRIUS_ROOT/vision for installation and compilation.

-2) Run the detect program as a web service
+2) Run the detect program as a web service:
 $ ./start-imm-server.sh

 ### Test Scripts